ethan-shanahan/aiida-fans/README.md

 ```

 You must also ensure that FANS, AiiDA, and their various dependencies are installed.
 Please consult the [FANS repository][FANS-link] and the [AiiDA installation][aiida-install-link] guide for more information.

-## Contributing

-### Development
-1. Branch off `dev` with a name appropriate for what you are working on (e.g. `feat/myfeature` or `bug/badbug`).
-2. Implement, commit, and push your changes.
-3. Open a Pull Request `dev ← feat/myfeature`, then merge and delete.

-### Release
-1. Open a Pull Request `main ← dev`, then squash and merge.
-2. Draft a new Release, named after the release version (e.g. v1.2.3).
-3. Create and assaign a new Tag, identically named.
-3. Generate release notes and publish.

 ## Contact